nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 the LALRPOP parser generator, but luckily it's simple enough to understand the basics.

 These are the needed rules inside `posix.lalrpop` to parse the above AST.
-I've only left out the `Program` rule for brevity.

 ```rs
 Commands: ast::Command = {
     // ...